quixio/quix-streams/docs/tutorials/word-count/tutorial.md

 You'll learn how to:

-- Create a topic
+- Ingest a non-Kafka data source
 - Do simple event alterations
 - Generate multiple events from a single event
 - Filter any undesired events
+- Create a Kafka topic
-- Produce events, with new Kafka keys, to a topic
+- Produce results, with new Kafka keys, to a topic